meniku/NPBehave/README.md

 - `Action(Func<bool, Result> multiframeFunc)`: action that can be ticked over multiple frames (return Result.SUCCESS, Result.FAILED or Result.PROGRESS depending on the Action's current state)

 #### NavWalkTo (!!!!
 EXPERIMENTAL !!!!)
-- NavMoveTo(NavMeshAgent agent, string blackboardKey, float tolerance = 1.0f, bool stopOnTolerance = false, float updateFrequency = 0.1f, float updateVariance = 0.025f)
+- `NavMoveTo(NavMeshAgent agent, string blackboardKey, float tolerance = 1.0f, bool stopOnTolerance = false, float updateFrequency = 0.1f, float updateVariance = 0.025f)`: move a NavMeshAgent `agent` to either a transform or vector stored in the given `blackboardKey`.
+Allows a `tolerance` distance to succeed and optionally will stop once in the tolerance range (`stopOnTolerance`). `updateFrequency` controls how often the target position will be updated and how often the task checks wether it's done.

 #### Wait
 - `Wait(float seconds)`: Wait for given seconds with a random variance of 0.05 * seconds